 Dandelions are not the sole, first food for bees.
 If they were, we’d be in trouble.

 First food sources will vary depending on what’s growing in any given area but it would be highly unusual to only have dandelions in bloom and nothing else.
 That would be one desolate landscape!

-The most over-looked early food sources for bees are early pollinating trees, providing masses and masses of pollen—much more than dandelions—and often weeks earlier.
+The most over-looked early food sources for bees are early pollinating trees, providing masses and masses of pollen and nectar—much more than dandelions—and often weeks earlier.
 Anyone with seasonal pollen allergies can attest to that.

 It’s amazing to see the volume of bees visiting tree blossoms on a sunny spring afternoon.
 We see this with maples, elms, poplars, cherry, and our giant, old pussywillow tree.